China raises stakes in cyberscam crackdown in Myanmar, though loopholes remain

 In late October, China issued arrest warrants for two men who held senior government positions in the Wa Division.
 One was head of the Wa Construction Ministry.
 The other was a county chief.
 A few days later, the Wa Communist Party said they had been expelled from the party.
 It’s unclear if they have been detained.

 Wa police handed 194 Chinese nationals to Chinese authorities on Nov.
 28, according to Wa’s state media, Voice of Wa State.
-Wa officials says such handovers are routine.
+It says such handovers are routine.

 Kokang has sent some 26,000 people over back to China in recent weeks, said Yin Masan, head of the Administrative office in Kokang.
 Of those, 16,000 went voluntarily.
 “Our police and authorities are cracking down.”